nietamten/VoltageConverterForSolar/readme.md

 Compensation network is single 100nF capacitor between NCP1034 COMP pinn and GND.
 Problem occurs when input current is low, then converter makes some sound and output capacitors heats a little.
 This is not critical for me and converter is useful with that but it would be nice to correct it.
+Minimum input voltage limiter seems to besource of oscillations, maybe additional compensation there?

 Because of overcompensation there probably are voltage overshoots.
 Powering of devices directly is risky (device can be damaged).
 Maybe compensation network can be repaired for that purpose.